kelseykm/gatekeeper/README.md

     python run.py --list_niceys
     ```

-6. **Follow all users that you are following but aren't following you back**:
+6. **Follow all users that are following you but you aren't following them back**:

     ```bash
     python run.py --follow_niceys